 Note: Consume jaggery in moderation.

-I made these throughout my pregnancy and during the initial months after delivery.
+I made oat balls throughout my pregnancy and during the initial months after delivery.
 It is a raw and no-bake recipe, and quite easy to make.
 The recipe makes about 10-15 oat balls.
 This is one of those easy lactation recipes you can quickly whip with a few basic ingredients.
 I am still dreaming of them maybe it’s time I make another batch.
-Pin this recipe to your Pinterest board for a quick reference.
+Scroll down and pin this recipe to your Pinterest board for a quick reference.

 Apples/Pears with Peanut butter